 If the long-distance service (more than 250km) you are booked for is cancelled or departure is delayed for more than 2 hours, you can get a refund for your ticket or you can be transported to your destination at the earliest opportunity, and at no extra cost.
 If you are not offered this choice at the time, you can later complain and claim a refund for the ticket, plus compensation worth 50% of the ticket price.

-For more information please visit the EU Bus and Coach Passenger Rights website and the section on bus travel of the EU rights of passengers with reduced mobility’s website
+For more information please visit the EU Bus and Coach Passenger Rights website and the section on bus travel of the EU rights of passengers with reduced mobility’s website.

 Boat travel (except cruises and leisure boats)